zingbretsen/zingbretsen-site/src/blog/rsync-include-exclude.md

 ## Including a subset of files

 However, to _only_ copy files that match a particular pattern is more complicated.
-By default, as seen above, `rsync` includes all files and folders by default.
-In order to only _include_ files of a certain type, we need to _exclude_ all the other files.
+As seen above, `rsync` includes all files and folders by default.
+In order to only _include_ files of a certain type, we need to _exclude_ all the other files _*but not all directories*_.

-_*BUT*_!
-We need to tell `rsync` that we want to _include_ all directories first.
-The following command will copy all `*.txt*` files to the destination:
+We need to tell `rsync` explicitly that we want to _include_ all directories because excluding `*` would exclude directories as well as files.
+The following command will copy all `*.txt*` files to the destination as desired:

 ```bash
 rsync -avz --include='*/' --include='*.txt' --exclude='*' src/ dest/